 Based on the flow fields induced by the photoisomerisation of AzoTAB, a mechanism for the collective behaviour of oil droplets and concurrent pattern formation was proposed.
 Under UV illumination, the behaviour can be classified into three stages.
 In the first stage, as the photoisomerisation from the trans- to the cis-isomer of AzoTAB occurred, the droplet surface of the UV-illuminated side increased the interfacial tension due to the UV absorption of the HBA droplet.
 Therefore, the Marangoni flows moving upwards, generated by the gradient of interfacial tension, induced the negative phototaxis of the droplet to the bottom (Figure 6a).
 In the second stage, droplets moved toward each other, inducing assembly (Figure 6b).
-There were two estimated reasons for this phenomenon.
-One was the hydrodynamic interaction.
-Convection generated around each droplet would influence the motion of droplets.
-The other was the gradient of the concentration of surfactants induced by the convection.
-The generated convection around each droplet caused the increase of the concentration of surfactants at the region between droplets, which induced the motion of each droplet toward the surfactant-rich region.
-Because the range of convection formed by phototactic oil droplets was limited, there was a threshold of distance at which their assembly occurred.
-The ζ potential of the oil droplets was positive at around 70 mV, regardless of UV illumination, indicating non-fusion of droplets.
+Circulating convection generated around each droplet because of the above-mentioned Marangoni flows.
+Surfactants were transported constantly by the convection.
+When two droplets were close to a certain degree, the convection around each droplet transported and concentrated surfactants at the intermediate region between droplets.
+Then, the interfacial tension of the oil droplet at the side facing another one got lower than at the opposite side.
+This resulted in the formation of lateral gradient of interfacial tension, inducing Marangoni convection which drove each droplet toward each other.
+Therefore, to form the surfactantrich region by the circulating convection around each droplet, the threshold of the distance for the occurrence of assembly existed (Figure 1d).
+Mathematical simulation supported that the lateral gradient of surfactants appeared as two droplets got closer (Figure S18).
 In the third stage, owing to the difference in the maximum solubilised amount between trans- and cis-AzoTAB, oil was released from the micelles, and the larger particles formed under UV illumination.
-The particles were swept away by convection around the droplet clusters.
-Because convection was induced around the droplet clusters in any direction, the particles accumulated in the shape of circles, resulting in circular patterns appearing around the droplet clusters.
+The particles were swept away by convection around the droplet clusters (Figure 6c).
+Because convection was induced around the droplet clusters in any direction, the particles accumulated in the shape of circles, resulting in circular patterns appearing around the droplet clusters (Figure 6d).

 On the other hand, under vis illumination, considering the light transmittance and refraction of oil droplets, photoisomerisation from the cis- to the trans-isomer of AzoTAB proceeded.
 Therefore, the droplet surface at both the upper and bottom sides experienced an increase in interfacial tension, compared to the middle area.
 Such a gradient of interfacial tension induced Marangoni flow from the bottom to the middle and from the top to the middle of the droplets.
-The formed quadrupole flows around each droplet repelled each other, resulting in disassembly (Figure 6e).
+The formed quadrupolar flows around each droplet repelled each other, resulting in disassembly (Figure 6e).
 In addition, as photoisomerisation of AzoTAB from the cis- to the trans-isomer caused micelles to incorporate more oil, the particles that were accumulated at the patterns resolubilised into micelles, indicating the disappearance of the patterns (Figures 6f-g).